Skip to main content

 #[FieldAttribute(primaryKey: true)]

-public ?int $id;
+public ?int $id = null;

 #[FieldAttribute()]

-public ?string $name;
+public ?string $name = null;

-#[FieldAttribute(fieldName: 'company_id')
+#[FieldAttribute(fieldName: 'company_id')]

-public ?int $companyId;
+public ?int $companyId = null;

 }

-CREATE TABLE `mytable` (
+CREATE TABLE `mytable`

 `id` int(11) NOT NULL AUTO_INCREMENT,